b-open-io/theme-token/README.md

 # Theme Token

-On-chain themes for ShadCN UI using the ShadCN Registry Format.
+On-chain themes for ShadCN UI.
+Install themes directly from blockchain using the ShadCN CLI.

 ## Install from Blockchain